 Step 2: Choose Your Plans or Kit.

 Precut kits take some of the difficult work away.
-You will get a number of ready to erect parts.
+You will get several ready to erect parts.
 All you need is a hammer or electric screwdriver.
 The downside is that you are limited to the kit designs and the materials choices are limited to what is in the kit.

-Both plans and kits usually contain good instructions for how to build garden shed.
-You may find kits available online, but it's usually more cost effective to buy them locally.
+Both plans and kits usually contain good instructions for how to build a garden shed.
+You may find kits available online, but it's usually more cost-effective to buy them locally.
 Online you can find a great variety of free and for purchase shed plans.

 Step 3: Choose Your Materials